arekmula/COVID_climate_impact/README.md

 ### Project requirements:
 - only one .py script
-- input files given by relative path, directly from working directory
+- input files given by a relative path, directly from working directory
 - Python 3.8
 - see `requirements.txt`